top of page

 • DSLR / mirrorless camera(s)

-• Fully charged camera battery & spare battery - bring as many as you have
+• *Fully charged* camera battery & fully charged spare battery -- bring as many as you have

 • Battery charger (pack this in your bag as soon as you've finished charging your batteries!)

-• Tripod: legs, head (ball head, gimbal or whatever you use) and quick release plate(s) to attached your camera to your tripod - highly recommended for waterfalls, sunrises, and sunsets in particular.
+• Tripod: legs, head (ball head, gimbal or whatever you use) and quick release plate(s) to attached your camera to your tripod - highly recommended for waterfalls, sunrises, and sunsets.
 I use and recommend the Canadian brand FLM.

 • Wireless or cable shutter release/remote for long exposures (if you do not have, you can use mirror lock-up and the self-timer)